Battery-Intelligence-Lab/galv/README.md

 ```
 # make a virtual environment
 python3 -m venv ./.venv
-# run the init scrip in the Makefile to pip insall all the requirements
+# run the init script in the Makefile to pip install all the requirements
 make init
 ```